snrnats/doc-centre/docfx_project/pro/reports/api.md

 The **ATU Total Company** chart's **Show Data** option displays the ATUs consumed by each of your businesses.

-## API Requests by IntervalDate and CustomerName
+## API Requests Over Time by Company

-The **API Requests by IntervalDate and CustomerName** chart shows how the total number of API requests made by each of your companies has changed over time.
+The **API Requests Over Time by Company** chart shows how the total number of API requests made by each of your companies has changed over time.
 Each line represents one of your companies.

 <a href="../images/reports/api-requests.png" target="_blank">
     <img src="../images/reports/api-requests.png"/>